Dog Kennel & Daycare Soundproofing

 Set up your floor to absorb impact sounds

 Dogs are notoriously loud when they walk on hard surfaces.
 The clumsy clicking of a dog’s nails is a percussive instrument like no other.
-Softening the floor surfaces will allow more of those impact sounds to get absorbed into the floor.
+Softening the floor surfaces with acoustic blankets will allow more of those impact sounds to get absorbed into the floor.

 Interlocking foam pads can work well in this situation.
 They are soft and absorbent and reduce impact sounds when things come into contact with them.
 If you go this route, make sure the pads are waterproof and easy to clean since there’s always the possibility that one of your clients will have an accident.